Codeception/codeception.github.com/_posts/2013-02-12-testing-symfony2.markdown

 ## Conclusion

 Ok, you will probably ask: why is it better then Behat.
 We have a [wide answer for that](http://codeception.com/12-20-2012/not-bdd.html).
 A short is: Codeception is for testing, Behat is for Behavior Driven Development.
-If you need a professional testing tool that supports [PageObject](http://codeception.com/10-30-2012/pro-tips-1.html) pattern, complex [Locators](http://codeception.com/09-24-2012/locator.html), better refactoring capabilities and [CodeCoverage](http://codeception.com/docs/11-Codecoverage) - Codeception is a good choice.
+If you need a professional testing tool that supports [PageObject](http://codeception.com/10-30-2012/pro-tips-1.html) pattern, complex [Locators](http://codeception.com/09-24-2012/locator.html), refactoring capabilities and [CodeCoverage](http://codeception.com/docs/11-Codecoverage) - Codeception is a good choice for that.

 We say thanks to @everzet for wonderful Mink (that is used for acceptance tests) and to Sebastian Bergmann for it's PHPUnit.
 Codeception uses their powers, but makes them a bit simpler in use.